Joe Connelly (producer): Career

+Personal life and death

-Connelly is buried in Culver City's Holy Cross Cemetery.
+Connelly and his wife, the former Kathryn Scanlon, had three sons and four daughters.
+His urn was buried in Culver City's Holy Cross Cemetery after his cremation service within the Mortuary's crematory.
 He died of a stroke while in the Motion Picture Country Home nursing home in Newport Beach, California after suffering from Alzheimer's disease for years.
 Connelly outlived both of his wives, Kathryn and Ann, and had 7 children, 12 grandchildren and 6 great-grandchildren.
+He was 85 years old at the time of his death.